Guides for Brides logo

 The UK Weddings Taskforce was formed in 2020 to address challenges experienced by UK wedding businesses as a result of Covid-19 restrictions.
 The Taskforce brought the wedding industry together to an extent that had never previously been achieved, and set out a proposal to the government asking for financial support for wedding businesses across the country.

-This article sets out what it meant for wedding businesses, and the longer term impact it had on the UK wedding industry.
+The Taskforce was pivotal in helping wedding businesses throughout the covid pandemic.
+It was disbanded early in 2023 and replaced by the UK Wedding Association in 2025.
+This article sets out what formation of the Taskforce meant for wedding businesses, and the longer term impact it had on the UK wedding industry.

 What were the main requests to the government?